magixmirror/Audio-Identification/README.md

 The purpose of this project is to develop a Covid-19 patient identification system using audio recordings.
 Specifically, it is based on the data used for the IEEE HealthCare Summit 2021 competition.

 How to use it:
-1. Clone the repository by running the following command in the command prompt: `git clone https://github.com/iliastzanis/Ergasia`.
+1. Clone the repository by running the following command in the command prompt: `git clone DataAnalysis-Covid-Audio-Identification`.
 2. Download the competition data from the official website.
 3. Run: `python create_dataset.py dataset_path path_images` to convert the audio recordings to mel spectrogram images.
 The generated images will be saved in the `path_images` directory, and in the `dataset_path` argument, provide the path to the audio files obtained from step 2.
 4. To train the models, run the command: `python train.py path_images length batch_size epochs steps_per_epoch trained_path`, where: